 Joshua Rofé’s portrait of youth facing life behind bars premiered at AFI Docs last year.
 Further festival screenings included Nantucket, Annapolis, and Middleburg.

-I previously wrote about the film upon its release here.
+I previously wrote about the doc here.

 I profiled the doc before Sundance here.